SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-template.md

 {% /tabs %}

+### Next step

+Each additional step should directly continue the code sample from the previous step without skipping anything, to the extent possible.

+{% tabs %}

+{% tab label="JavaScript" %}
+{% code-snippet file="/_code-samples/verify-credential/js/verify_credential.js" language="js" from="// Check if the credential has been accepted" before="// Confirm that the credential is not expired" /%}
+{% /tab %}

+{% /tabs %}

 Optionally, you can provide additional text after the code snippet, such as an explanation of the expected output from this step, or details that you should note down for later.

-### 3. Additional steps as necessary
+### Additional steps as necessary

+If the code snippet calls an API method, link to the relevant reference documentation.
+If you include the common links file, you can generally do this with an automatic link such as the `[ledger method][]`, which turns into the [ledger method][].

+{% tabs %}

+{% tab label="JavaScript" %}
+{% code-snippet file="/_code-samples/verify-credential/js/verify_credential.js" language="js" from="// Confirm that the credential is not expired" before="// Credential has passed all checks" /%}
+{% /tab %}

+{% /tabs %}
+### Final step

 Use `{% code-snippet ... %}` tags instead of copy-paste to display the code samples, so that you don't have to manually keep the code in the doc synchronized with changes to the code sample.
 To facilitate this, use `from=` and `before=` strings based on unique comments in the code.
+The first code snippet should omit `from=` and the last should omit `before=`.

 {% tabs %}

 {% tab label="JavaScript" %}
-{% code-snippet file="/_code-samples/verify-credential/js/verify_credential.js" language="js" from="// Check if the credential has been accepted" before="// Confirm that the credential is not expired" /%}
+{% code-snippet file="/_code-samples/verify-credential/js/verify_credential.js" language="js" from="// Credential has passed all checks" /%}
 {% /tab %}

 {% /tabs %}